SouthernPark/SouthernPark.github.io/docs/_posts/2021-04-07-monte_carlo.markdown

 way for you to detect whether a point is inside a polygon or not using equation.
 Hence some other algorithms are needed to solve this problem.

-# In out testing Algorithm:
+# In Out Testing Algorithm:
 The first algorithm I want to introduce here is: [ray casting algorithm][ray-casting].
 In this algorithm, if we want to know whether a point is inside the polygon or not, we will create a ray that will reach